 Haman bragged to them about his great wealth and his many sons, and all about how the king had promoted him and advanced him above all the other officials and courtiers.
-Haman's decision to recount his great wealth, numerous sons, and his high status was rooted in a problem he had due to his perceived greatness.
-Until then, Haman had refrained from acting against Mordecai due to the perceived indignity of having a dispute or legal action against a Jew who was, in Haman's opinion, beneath his dignity to even notice.
+Haman's decision to recount his great wealth, numerous sons, and his high status granted by the king at this time was rooted in a problem he had due to his perception of his own greatness.
+Until then, Haman had refrained from acting against Mordecai alone due to the perceived indignity of having a dispute or legal action against a Jew who was, in Haman's opinion, beneath his dignity to even notice.
 This sense of self-importance made Mordecai's disrespect seem more egregious, but simultaneously preventing Haman from retaliating directly, as doing so would diminish his own honor.
+Thus, by highlighting his own wealth, the abundance of his offspring, and his exalted position given by the king, Haman underscored these as reasons for his need to consult others about his next steps.

 "What is more," Haman continued, "Queen Esther held a feast, and besides the king she did not invite anyone but me.
 And tomorrow as well I am invited by her along with the king."

 Haman noted that Queen Esther only invited him to her feast, which is significant because typically such a feast would call for all the king's officials to be present.
 It is unheard of to have a feast for just one or two individuals.
-Haman's personal invitation, therefore implied, that he was as significant as all the king's officials combined in the queen's eyes.
+Haman's personal invitation, therefore, implied to him that he was as significant as all the king's officials combined in the queen's eyes.